 “It’s multi faceted.
-We are helping people reach their daily veggie quota in a quick, convenient, tasty way, we’re helping people to continue to enjoy the foods they love and we’re improving health on a cellular level, by helping to nurture the gut, assisting the body with its natural detoxification processes and stimulating digestion with live probiotics.
+We are helping people reach their daily veggie quota in a quick, convenient, tasty way, we’re helping people to continue to enjoy the foods they love and we’re improving health on a cellular level, by helping to nurture the gut, assisting the body with its natural detoxification processes and stimulating digestion with live beneficial bacteria.
 Then we have added in some of the most powerful superfoods on the planet to take the health benefits to the next level.”

 For a bit more of a sciencey answer, read on……